-Thus I was given to see first-hand, both cultures which have dominated the modern world and the modern mind: what was once the British Empire and the present American Empire …
+Thus I came to see first-hand, both cultures which have dominated the modern world and the modern mind: what was once the British Empire and the present American Empire …

-And for years, I see how trapped I was in the assumptions of those cultures, steeped as they are in Protestant and Secular conjectures.
+And I see now how trapped I was, for years, in the assumptions of those cultures, steeped as they are in Protestant and Secular conjectures.

-Belloc had a great deal to say, a very great deal indeed to say, about the Protestant and Secular assumptions of the ‘Little England’ in which he lived.
+Belloc had a great deal to say, a very great deal about the Protestant and Secular assumptions of the ‘Little England’ in which he lived.

 It earned him many enemies.